National Academy of Medicine: Overview

 The National Academies attempt to obtain authoritative, objective, and scientifically balanced answers to difficult questions of national importance.
 The work is conducted by committees of volunteer scientists—leading national and international experts—who serve without compensation.
 Committees are chosen to assure the requisite expertise and avoid bias or conflict of interest.
 Every report produced by committee undergoes extensive review and evaluation by a group of external experts who are anonymous to the committee, and whose names are revealed only once the study is published.
 Victor Dzau is President and Chairman of the Council.
 His six-year term began on July 1, 2014.
 The Leonard D. Schaeffer Executive Officer is J. Michael McGinnis.

 The majority of studies and other activities are requested and funded by the federal government.
 Private industry, foundations, and state and local governments also initiate studies, as does the academy itself.
 Reports are made available online for free by the publishing arm of the United States National Academies, the National Academies Press, in multiple formats.

 The academy is both an honorific membership organization and a policy research organization.
 Its members, elected on the basis of their professional achievement and commitment to service, serve without compensation in the conduct of studies and other activities on matters of significance to health.
 Election to active membership is both an honor and a commitment to serve in Institute affairs.
 The bylaws specify that no more than 80 new members shall be elected annually, including 10 from outside the United States.
 The announcement of newly elected members occurs at the Annual Meeting in October.
 As of October 20, 2015, the number of regular members plus international and emeritus members is 2,012.
 An unusual diversity of talent among NAM members is assured by the charter stipulation that at least one-quarter be selected from outside the health professions, from such fields as the natural, social, and behavioral sciences, as well as law, administration, engineering, and the humanities.

 The New York Times called the NAM (then called the IOM) the United States' "most esteemed and authoritative adviser on issues of health and medicine, and its reports can transform medical thinking around the world".

+NAM Perspectives

+NAM publishes a weekly periodical, NAM Perspectives, described as "a venue for leading health, medical, science, and policy experts to reflect on issues and opportunities important to the advancement of the NAM's mission".
+Papers present evidence-based descriptions and individual viewpoints on strategies and priorities, and must be accessible to a broad audience.